firebolt-db/godocs/docs/Guides/integrations/connecting-to-preset.md

 You will only need:
 * To [register](https://manage.app.preset.io/starter-registration/) a Preset account.
-* To have a Firebolt account.
+* To have a Firebolt account and service account [credentials](../managing-your-organization/service-accounts.md).
 * [Load data](../loading-data/loading-data.md) you want to visualise.

 # Quickstart